RyanClementsHax/ryanclements.dev/posts/you-probably-dont-need-mocking.md

 You might be saying in your head, "Well, Ryan, this sounds nice, but do you seriously want me to actually send an email every time I run my test suite?
 What if the unit I'm testing makes payments?
 You can't seriously expect me to not mock that?"

-Bear with me, but yes and no.
+Bear with me, but it depends on what you're testing and the nature of your application.

 What I'd also like to suggest is for us to consider what makes a test valuable.
 A test's value is the reliability to which it fails if a behavior depended upon in production is no longer present in the exercised system, code base, unit, etc. This has a couple of implications.